ANSHPG/pypi-pkg-clsfr/README.md

 # classifier-anshp

-`classifier-anshp` is a simple linear classifier built using TensorFlow.
-This package includes a customizable linear model for binary classification and provides sample datasets for quick testing.
-The classifier is designed for flexibility and can be applied to custom datasets or pre-defined datasets, such as logical operations (AND, OR, XOR, XNOR).
+`classifier-anshp` is a powerful linear classifier built using TensorFlow.
+This package features a customizable linear model for binary classification and includes tools for hyperparameter tuning, making it suitable for various machine learning tasks.

 ## Features

 - **Customizable Linear Classifier**: Modify input features, learning rate, and number of steps to train a linear model for binary classification.

+- **Hyperparameter Tuner**: The `hyper_tunner` function enables efficient tuning of model parameters to optimize performance across different settings.
+It supports various optimizers and loss functions, allowing users to find the best configuration for their datasets.

-- **Predefined Datasets**: Two sample datasets are included:
+- **Predefined Datasets**: The package includes three sample datasets for quick testing:
   - **Dataset 1**: Generates a synthetic dataset using multivariate Gaussian distributions.
   - **Dataset 2**: Logical operations (AND, OR, XOR, XNOR) for testing the classifier.
+  - **Dataset 3**: IMDB movie reviews dataset for sentiment analysis, providing a real-world binary classification task.

 - **TensorFlow Backend**: Leverages TensorFlow for handling large-scale computations and efficient gradient-based optimization.

 ## Installation